Agawam-IT/tech.agawamed.org/_posts/2020-02-02-cybersecurity-awareness-grant.md

 ---
 Posted by Stephen Woicik on February 3, 2020

-Agawam Public Schools has bee selected to participate in a Statewide Cybersecurity Awareness Training.
+Agawam Public Schools has been selected to participate in a Statewide Cybersecurity Awareness Training.

-This training is being orgnaized by the Massachusetts State Government and will include school districts and local governments throughout the state.
-The goal is to get a baseline of our cyber security preparedness and educate us for the future.
+This training is being organized by the Massachusetts State Government and will include school districts and local governments throughout the state.
+The goal is to get a baseline of our cybersecurity preparedness and educate us for the future.

-The training will be a series of emails over the course of the remaining school year.
+The training will take place throughout the a series of emails over the course of the remaining school year.
 The first of these emails will be arriving this week from the following address:

 - FROM NAME: Wombat Training Platform
 - EMAIL ADDRESS: wombat_training_platform@wombatsecurity.com